 Extended Ridership Reduction

-However, it may also take longer for transit to recover to previous ridership levels.
-Under more pessimistic scenarios, transit may not fully recover until 2025 or beyond.
+It may take longer for transit to recover to previous ridership levels.
+Suburban migration and mode choice habits established during COVID-19 create pessimistic scenarios in which transit may not fully recover until beyond 2025.

 Rapid Ridership Recovery & Growth

-There is a potential for transit recovery to occur sooner if a vaccine becomes available within the next year and transit agencies take proactive measures to attract riders and ensure safety.
+There is a potential for transit recovery to occur sooner if transit agencies take proactive measures to re-think service patterns, ensure safety, and attract riders.

-While the above results are based on national data, the TrendLab+ 2020 tool can be customized and fine-tuned to available local factors.
-Please connect with us if you would like to discuss or learn more about TrendLab+ 2020 or our other custom tools.
+While the above results are based on national data, TrendLab+ can be customized and fine-tuned to available local factors.
+Please connect with us if you would like to discuss or learn more about TrendLab+ or our other custom tools.